TILMELD DIG - HVIS DU TØR

 Reflection:

-Mille left Arena with a concert that showed she doesn’t just have the songs, but the stage too.
+Mille left Arena with a concert that showed she has not only the songs, but also the stage.
 It wasn’t equally strong all the way through, and the audience needed a little help getting started, but there was a clarity and warmth in her performance that lingered.
-If Friday’s concert is any indication of where she’s headed, the big festival stages already seem like a natural home for her.
+If Friday’s concert is any indication of where she’s heading, the big festival stages already seem like a natural place for her.

 Mathilde Sigshøj